locden/Template-LSTK-ArmM3M4/README.md

 - For a **one-shot timer**, set `interval` to `0` so the timer triggers only once after `ctr` ticks.
 - For a **periodic timer**, set `interval` equal to `ctr` so the timer triggers repeatedly every `interval` ticks.

+When calling the remove timer function, the kernel will proceed to delete the message to be deleted from the timer list.